Sanju-srivatsa/LexPlore-Text-Analysis-and-Visualization-RshinyApp/README.md

-# Lexplore: Your Text Analysis Companion
+# LexPlore: Your Text Analysis Companion

-**Lexplore** is a web-based application designed to analyze and visualize text data interactively.
-With a user-friendly interface and dynamic visualizations, Lexplore is perfect for exploring patterns, trends, and insights in any written content, whether it's literature, feedback, or any text dataset.
+**LexPlore** is a web-based application designed to analyze and visualize text data interactively.
+With a user-friendly interface and dynamic visualizations, LexPlore is perfect for exploring patterns, trends, and insights in any written content, whether it's literature, feedback, or any text dataset.

 ---
-## Why "Lexplore"?
+## Why "LexPlore"?

-The name **Lexplore** is derived from:
+The name **LexPlore** is derived from:
 - **"Lex"**, meaning vocabulary or words.
 - **"Explore"**, emphasizing the discovery of insights from text.